waglayla/waglaylad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 ### GetConnectedPeerInfoRequestMessage
-GetConnectedPeerInfoRequestMessage requests information about all the p2p peers currently connected to this pyipad.
+GetConnectedPeerInfoRequestMessage requests information about all the p2p peers currently connected to this waglaylad.